-What is flu?
+What is Flu?

 Flu is a highly contagious viral infection that most commonly occurs during the winter months.
-Outbreaks of the infection range from small local outbreaks to nationwide epidemics.

-Flu is caused by a group of viruses.
-People can get flu many times as these viruses change, making it harder for the body's immune system to detect them.
+Outbreaks of the infections range from small local outbreaks to nationwide epidemics and global pandemics.
+Flu is caused by viruses.
+People can get Flu many times as these viruses change, making it harder for the body's immune system to detect them.

-How do people catch flu?
+How do people catch Flu?

-The flu virus is passed on from one person to another by coughing and sneezing.
+The Flu virus is passed on from one person to another by coughing and sneezing.
 Droplets from the mouth and nose circulate in the atmosphere for other people to breathe in.

-Flu can also be passed on through skin contact, eg shaking hands with someone who has flu or touching a surface they've recently touched.
-It's important to regularly wash your hands to prevent catching the virus as flu can live for a short period on the skin.
+Flu can also be passed on through skin contact, eg shaking hands with someone who has Flu or touching a surface they've recently touched.
+It's important to regularly wash your hands to prevent catching the virus as Flu can live for a short period on the skin.

-Why should I have a flu vaccination?
+Why should I have a Flu vaccination?

-If you're in good health, it's unlikely that you'll suffer serious complications if you catch the virus.
+If you're in good health, it's unlikely that you'll suffer serious complications if you catch either virus.
 However, lots of other things can be affected like time off work and the added stress that goes with it.
 It's reassuring to know that protecting yourself also means you're protecting your children or elderly relatives who are more vulnerable.

-Can anyone have the flu vaccination?
+Can anyone have the Flu vaccination?